-TECHNICAL PROBLEM
+35 TECHNICAL PROBLEM

-30 [0004] Incidentally, in the actual navigation, the captain of a vessel selects a route with low wind and wave resistance at a normal output prescribed at the time of designing the vessel.
+[0007] Incidentally, in the actual navigation, the captain of a vessel selects a route with low wind and wave resistance at a normal output prescribed at the time of designing the vessel.
 The normal output mentioned here is an output that is normally used to obtain navigation velocity, and refers to an economical output from the viewpoint of engine efficiency and maintenance.
-In many cases, a route selected at the normal output is a route that suits the captain's sense, and is deemed as a route that requires less fuel expense and takes less time.
+A route selected at the normal output is deemed as a route that requires less fuel expense and takes less time.